How can I see my billing statements?

 Students are expected to have their student accounts in a paid status prior to attending the first class meeting for a semester.
 In order to have a student account in a "paid status", students must be either paid in full for the semester, or officially signed up for an approved payment plan with the Office of Student Accounts, or submitted an approved deferment form.
 Students are expected to familiarize themselves with the payment due dates.

 It is very important that students work closely with the staff in the Office of Student Accounts to inform them of their plans and make payment arrangements.
-After an internal review period, students who are registered for classes whose student accounts are not in a paid status, by the published semester payment deadlines, will have their class schedules cancelled and their residence hall assignments cancelled for the term, and will be assessed a a $100 Late Payment Fee.
+After an internal review period, students who are registered for classes whose student accounts are not in a paid status, by the published semester payment deadlines, will have their class schedules cancelled and their residence hall assignments cancelled for the term.
+Should these students wish to re-register, they will be assessed a $100 Late Payment Fee.